JuanJCoronado/Challenge1_JuanCoronado/README.md

-# class3-repository
-Class 3 repository
-Hi, this is the repository for Challenge 1 for Data Bootcamp
+Hi, this is the repository for Challenge 1 for Data Bootcamp for Juan Coronado